See below for

 Grade change requests will not be approved if based on work submitted after the end of the course or on "extra credit" opportunities not offered during the semester to all students in the class.

 CAUTION WITH TRANSFER COURSES: It is particularly important that a course proposed for transfer from another institution be evaluated ahead of time to make sure the course does not overlap a course previously taken at CUA.
 In addition, take care not to enroll for a CUA course whose content overlaps a course previously transferred.

 Replacing or averaging grades in repeated courses:

 Sometimes it is necessary to repeat a course, either because the student did not pass or because the grade was below a minimum requirement.
 When a course is repeated, both instances (with grades) appear on the transcript, but any credit earned on the first attempt no longer counts.
-If the previous grade was D or F, the second grade replaces the first in the cumulative grade point average; if the previous grade was C- or above, then the two course grades are averaged to arrive at quality points for the cumulative GPA.
+If the previous grade was D or F, the second grade replaces the first in the cumulative grade point average; if the previous grade was C- or above, then both grades will be calculated for the cumulative GPA.

 H. Grade point average (GPA):

 The university uses grade point averages to indicate a student’s progress toward a degree and the quality of his or her academic work.
 At the end of each semester and summer term, Cardinal Station calculates both a semester grade point average, reflecting the student¹s work for the term just ended, and a cumulative grade point average, based on all CUA academic work to that point.
 Semester grade point average is the basis of the Dean¹s List.

 Cumulative grade point average is the determining factor in many outcomes, both good (retaining scholarships, internships, study abroad, BA/MA programs, and University Honors) and bad (losing scholarships, probation, ineligibility for extra-curricular activities, and academic dismissal).